juanmedeot/data-warehouse-yelp-reviews/README.md

 ## 📜 License
 This project was created under MIT License and uses publicly available Yelp Open Dataset.
+Only for academic use.